BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 ## Outline of sequences to BLAST

 We will use the local BLAST to identify if the bacterial genomes carry a gene of interest.
 We will use bacterial spot causing *Xanthomonas* and one of the conserved effector ‘AvrBs2’ sequence as an example today.
+More information on *Xanthomonas* is [available here](https://www.nature.com/articles/s41579-020-0361-8).

 Note: Effectors are proteins secreted by pathogenic bacteria into the host cells.
 Note: *avrBs2* is one of the most studied and conserved effector gene found in multiple *Xanthomonas* species.